markraud/express-note-taker/README.md

   [Note Taker App Deployed via Heroku](https://sheltered-brushlands-36943.herokuapp.com/)

-  ## Issues
+  ## Plans
-  Still having issues with the new note(pen icon) functionality.
-If you previously viewed an existing note and then try to click on the new note(pen icon) it clears the right panel but will not allow you to edit/enter a new note.

-  Future work will also need to be performed to make this program more modular.
+  Future work will need to be performed to make this program more modular.
 Ran out of time.